Ryan McMahon Player Props: Rockies vs. Tigers

-The Colorado Rockies and Ryan McMahon (.378 slugging percentage over his past 10 games, including two homers), take on starting pitcher Michael Lorenzen and the Detroit Tigers at Coors Field, Friday at 8:10 PM ET.
+The Colorado Rockies, including Ryan McMahon (.293 on-base percentage in past 10 games, 57 points below season-long percentage), take on starter Matthew Boyd and the Detroit Tigers at Coors Field, Saturday at 9:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Dodgers.
+He racked up two hits (going 2-for-3) in his most recent game against the Tigers.

 Ryan McMahon Game Info & Props vs. the Tigers